ketchup-cfg/Forum-Api/README.md

-# some-aspnetcore-app
+# Heavy Metal Machine: A Music Forum

-This is a web API application built with ASP.NET Core that provides several REST API endpoints to support a forum of some kind.
+This is a web application built with ASP.NET Core that provides several REST API endpoints to support the world's least favorite music forum.

-It currently supports several endpoints that allow for forum topics to be retrieved, created, updated, or deleted.
+The web application is currently built with a RESTful web API service providing backend services, and a planned frontend to be built with Blazor.

 ## Installing Dependencies